 The Waterford Citizens' Association (WCA) was established in 1954 to support the citizens of the Waterford School District in the preservation of our historic heritage and to promote citizen involvement in the Waterford community.

-- Funding and organizing the Fourth of July celebrations including a parade, games, potluck dinner, and a other activities.
+- Funding and organizing the Independence Day celebrations including a parade, games, potluck dinner, and other activities.

-1995: Worked with the County and Waterford Foundation to establish village house numbers.
+- Worked with the County and the Waterford Foundation to establish village house numbers.

-1992: Court case to stating the Environmental Protection Agency is obliged to reinstitute procedures mandated by section 106 of the National Historic Preservation Act before a contemplated expansion of an existing sewage system can go forward.
+- Brought a court case stating that the Environmental Protection Agency was obliged to reinstitute procedures mandated by section 106 of the National Historic Preservation Act before a contemplated expansion of an existing sewage system can go forward.